PayFabric/Magento-Plugin/readme.md

 5. Recompile the Magento project by running the command. bin/magento setup:di:compile
 6. Clear the Magento store’s cache by running the command. bin/magento cache:flush

+#### Install with composer
+1. Run from magento root folder. composer require payfabric/module-payment
+2. Enable the extension and clear the static view files by running the command. bin/magento module:enable PayFabric_Payment --clear-static-content
+3. Register the extension and initiate the database migrations by running the command. bin/magento setup:upgrade
+4. Recompile the Magento project by running the command. bin/magento setup:di:compile
+5. Clear the Magento store’s cache by running the command. bin/magento cache:flush

 ## Configuration